How to draw on the iPad: your guide to getting started

 This means that you can hold the Pencil straight upright to create an extremely fine line, or hold it sideways to create much thicker strokes.
 A good way to get used to this is to load up a drawing app and try out some shading – experiment with different tools and brushes to get a feel for the kinds of effects you can create.

-A close up of an Apple Pencil being used to show how to draw on the iPad
+Apple Pencil practice exercises for learning how to draw on the iPad

 Every artist is different, and the best way to improve your drawing is going to differ for everyone.
-With that said, here are a few more quick Apple Pencil exercises that will help basically anyone improve their technique.
+With that said, here are a few quick Apple Pencil exercises that should help you learn how to draw on the iPad more effectively.

 Drawing lines: Try to get into the habit of practising your strokes every day.
 Boot up a blank canvas in Notes or your drawing app of choice, and try drawing a series of horizontal lines, as close together as you can without them touching.
 Do the same with vertical lines, then curved lines – and for an extra challenge, once you’re done, try going back and adding an additional set of lines in between the ones you’ve already done.
 To vary it up, you can also try dashed lines, keeping the length of your dashes as consistent as you can.